What we look for

 - Reports on international or country‐specific healthcare guidelines and regulations that are generalizable to other regions.

-Value & Outcomes Spotlight publishes brief overviews (~1500 words) that synthesize complex concepts for non-HEOR experts.
-Articles should highlight the real-world applications of the methods, models, and approaches, and distill the salient points of why the research into these areas are important to our readers (which include both members and nonmembers).
+Value & Outcomes Spotlight publishes brief overviews (~1500 words) that synthesize complex concepts for our readers.
+Articles should highlight the real-world applications of the methods, models, and approaches, and distill the salient points of why the research into these areas are important to our readers (which include both HEOR and non-HEOR experts).

-Value & Outcomes Spotlight is not a peer-reviewed scientific journal; hence, all submissions should be written in a style that enhances the reader’s ability to easily grasp the main points and insights.
-Authors are encouraged to consider novel, nonscientific article formats to maximize the readability and interest level of their submissions.
-As such, the Editors are most interested in content related to health economics and outcomes research that is both timely and relevant to the broad community of healthcare researchers, payers, policy makers, and patient representative organizations.
+Value & Outcomes Spotlight is not a peer-reviewed scientific journal; hence, all submissions should be written in a style that enhances the reader’s ability to easily grasp the main points and impact on decision making.
+Authors are encouraged to consider novel, simple, informative, and conversational article styles to maximize the readability and interest level of their submissions.
+As such, the Editor is most interested in content related to health economics and outcomes research that is both timely and relevant to the broad community of healthcare researchers, payers, policy makers, and patient representative organizations.

 - Author bylines should include the full names, highest academic degrees, affiliation, city, state/province, and country of each author.

-- Overall length should not exceed 1500 words and contain no more than 4 graphic elements (combined total of tables and figures).
+- Overall length of article should not exceed 1500 words and contain no more than 4 graphic elements (combined total of tables and figures).

 - Tables, figures, photos, and other graphics are encouraged to highlight non-quantitative ideas and concepts.
 Graphic elements should be clearly labeled and easy to understand without the need for detailed explanations in the text.